llir/document/docs/user-guide/control.md

 }
 ```

-Can see that, first we check last block is empty or not, if it's empty we keep using it as do-while body.
+Can see that, we jump to do-while body directly.
 Then we have a leave block, in the end of the do-while body we jump out to leave block or body again depends on condition.
 Let's test it:

 ```go
 f := ir.NewFunc("foo", types.Void)